 Thus, States and other persons may request in writing that HHS except certain contrary provisions of State law from preemption by the Privacy Rule.
 The request for exception must explain how the State law in question is actually contrary to the Federal requirements, and how the contrary State law meets one or more of the specific criteria for which exceptions may be granted.
 Title 45 C.F.R.
 Part 160, Subpart B, sets forth the specific requirements related to preemption of State law and the criteria and process for requesting exception determinations.

 HHS will not make determinations as to whether a provision of State law is "more stringent" than a provision of the HIPAA Privacy Rule, and will not determine whether a provision is "contrary" to the Privacy Rule, except in the context of, and as necessary to, making an exception determination.

 See 45 C.F.R.
 Part 160, Subpart B, for specific requirements related to preemption of State law.
-An unofficial version of the Privacy Rule and the preemption requirements may be accessed at http://www.hhs.gov/ocr/combinedregtext.pdf (PDF - 2.8MB).
+View an unofficial version of the Privacy Rule and the preemption requirements.